The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • Kobiton’s Appium generations and Export capabilities make authoring Appium automation much easier.

-AI-enhanced Appium cons Cons
+AI-driven Appium Cons

 • Unless users leverage the Kobiton Appium Export capability, creating Appium scripts from scratch requires technical know-how and time.